eman3asem/ROVI_project/README.md

 If you encounter issues, please check the following:
 1. Ensure all **Prerequisites** are met, especially the system-wide installation of **OMPL**.
 2. Ensure your virtual environment is activated and all packages from `requirements.txt` are installed correctly.
-3. For course-specific questions, please refer to the course material or contact the teaching staff.